kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lab_Querying_Multiple_Tables.md

 **Question 1.1.1**: Employee-Department Analysis Create a comprehensive employee report showing:
 - Employee full name and title
-- Department name and location
+- d.DepartmentName name and location
 - Manager name (if applicable)
 - BaseSalary and hire date
 - Only include active employees
-- Order by department, then by BaseSalary descending
+- ORDER BY d.DepartmentName, then by BaseSalary descending

 **Question 1.1.2**: Project Team Composition
 Build a project team report displaying: